marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   ``static`` are not the first things in a declaration.
 This warning is also enabled by :option:`-Wextra`.

-.. option:: -Wold-style-definition , -Wold-style-definition
+.. option:: -Wold-style-definition , -Wold-style-definition, -Wno-old-style-definition
-.. option:: -Wno-old-style-definition

   .. note::